 My name is Renee Roederer, and I am an ordained Presbyterian (PCUSA) minister who lives in Ann Arbor, Michigan.
-I am a Community Chaplain, writer, itinerant preacher and speaker, and an organizer of several new communities centered around spiritual formation and service.
+I am the Co-Director of the Interfaith Round Table of Washtenaw County, a Community Chaplain, writer, itinerant preacher and speaker, and an organizer of new communities centered around belonging, spiritual formation, and service.

 I hold a Bachelor of Arts in Vocal Performance from the University of Louisville and a Master of Divinity from Austin Presbyterian Theological Seminary.
-I am also working toward a Doctor of Ministry at Austin Presbyterian Theological Seminary.
 I’ve served three congregations as a Pastor and Campus Minister in Austin, Texas; Pasadena, California; and Ann Arbor, Michigan.

-These days, I am grateful to be working alongside others toward the creation of three new communities:
+These days, I am grateful to be working alongside others toward the creation of relationships within these communities:

 Michigan Nones and Dones is a community for people who are spiritually curious and institutionally suspicious.
 I am the founding organizer of this Meetup Group which is exploring faith and spirituality through a community of friendships in Ann Arbor, Ypsilanti, Saline, and surrounding areas in Michigan.
 Participants include those who are religiously unaffiliated (the Nones), those who have left established forms of institutional churches (the Dones), and those who remain connected to particular faith traditions but seek new, emerging visions for their expression.

-You may email me at email@example.com to inquire about my work with these communities.
+You may email me at email@example.com to inquire about my work within these communities as well as Community Chaplaincy on the University of Michigan campus.
 If you would like to connect with me as a speaker or workshop leader for retreats or conferences, please visit my Speaking Page.